cgwire/kitsu/docs/production-report/README.md

 ![Task Type Due this Month](../img/getting-started/task_type_due_month.png)

-You now have a global view of what is happening next.
-Feel free to use the **Status filter** for a more precise view.
+You now have a global view of what will happen next.
+For a more precise view, feel free to use the Status filter.

 For example, if you are on the **Due this week** view, you may want to see if there are still **Todo** or **Ready** tasks.
-There will likely be late if a task needs to be finished this week and hasn't started yet.
+There will likely be late if a task needs to be finished this week and has yet to start.

-To be sure, you must also check the amount of work assigned to the artists who haven't started yet.
+To be sure, you must also check the amount of work assigned to the artists who still need to start.
 Go to the **Estimation** tab with your filters still active.

-On the **Estimation** tab, on the right part of the screen, you will see the sum-up of your artists.
+The sum-up of your artists is on the **Estimation** tab on the right part of the screen.

 ![Task Type Due this Week Estimation](../img/getting-started/task_type_due_week_estimation.png)

-The first line is the total number of tasks assigned to the Artist since the beginning of the Production.
-The second line, **Remaining** is what the Artist has left to do.
+The first line shows the total number of tasks assigned to the Artist since the beginning of the Production.
+The second line, **Remaining, ** shows what the Artist has left to do.

-If the artist still has plenty of tasks to do, he may miss the deadline.
-If he only has not started to do it, there is still a chance.
+The artist may miss the deadline if he still has plenty of tasks.
+If he still needs to start to do it, there is still a chance.
 But you need to keep an eye on those tasks.

 ## How to Know Why a Task is Late